springfall2008/batpred/docs/predbat-plan-card.md

 Import and Export rate will now show the actual rate (according to how you have setup the [energy rates](energy-rates.md)) and also in brackets the *effective* import or export rate.

 The *effective rate* takes into account [battery and inverter energy losses](customisation.md#battery-loss-options) for charging and discharging and converting from DC to AC and vice-versa.
+Note that the Cost and Total columns are always based upon the actual Import and Export rate.

 Using the above debug plan as an example: